euangoodbrand/Learning_From_Noisy_NIDS_Data/README.md

 - numpy
 - tqdm

-## Dataset
+## Datasets

 The dataset used in this project is derived from [CICIDS2017](https://www.unb.ca/cic/datasets/ids-2017.html), a comprehensive dataset for network intrusion detection.
 The dataset contains various types of attacks simulated in a testbed to mirror real-world data, alongside benign traffic for a balanced representation.

+Windows PE and Synthetic BODMAS can be found at https://github.com/nuwuxian/morse/tree/main or directly through: https://tinyurl.com/skvw9n7j

 ## Usage

-To run the co-teaching+ model on the NIDS dataset, adjust the parameters as needed and execute the following command:
+To run the techniques on the NIDS datasets, adjust the parameters as needed and execute the command, the following is specific to coteaching plus:

 ```bash
 python main.py --dataset cicids --model_type coteaching_plus --noise_type symmetric --noise_rate 0.2 data_augmentation none --seed 1 --num_workers 4 --result_dir results/trial_1/